googleapis/google-cloud-java/RELEASING.md

 ### Improvements

-Tagging is not currently implemented, though it was discussed in #119.
+Automatic tagging is not currently implemented, though it was discussed in #119.
 If the version updates continue to be manual, a one-line git tag command can be added to `after_success.sh` to correctly tag releases.
-However, if the release process becomes fully automated, tagging becomes a harder problem, as mentioned in that issue.
+However, automatically creating useful annotations for this tag will be difficult.
+Also, if the release process becomes fully automated, tagging becomes a harder problem, as mentioned in that issue.